Battle on the Green Fork

 |Place||Eastern bank of the Green Fork, between the Twins and the inn at the crossroads|

 The Battle of the Green Fork is an early battle in the War of the Five Kings and is the first to involve forces of House Stark.
 The battle occurs along the Green Fork of the River Trident in the riverlands.

 With the riverlands forces scattered, most of their land under Lannister control, and Riverrun besieged by Ser Jaime Lannister's host, Lord Tywin Lannister occupies the ruby ford over the Trident.
 He plans to intercept the Stark host at the only crossing available to them over the Trident, other than the Twins, where Lord Walder Frey remains neutral in the conflict and is thought unlikely to join them.

 However, Catelyn Tully persuades the Freys to join Robb Stark's side, opening the way over the Twins.
 Robb, who does not wish to stake everything on one battle with Tywin, splits his host in two.
-The foot and one tenth of the horse under Lord Roose Bolton march down the kingsroad east of the Green Fork to engage Tywin, while Robb himself commands the rest of the cavalry and crosses at the Twins, in the hope of lifting the siege of Riverrun by taking Jaime unawares.
+The foot and one tenth of the horse under Lord Roose Bolton march down the kingsroad east of the Green Fork to engage Tywin, while Robb himself commands the rest of the cavalry and crosses west of the river, in the hope of lifting the siege of Riverrun by taking Jaime unawares.